 In general, affiliate links are a great option if there are specific products or types of products that people in your target audience are highly likely to use.
 As an expert in your particular topic area, you are in a perfect position to highlight products you know your learners will need.

-So, for example, if your podcast is focused – as mine is – on succeeding in the market for lifelong learning, you might link (using Amazon) to books that you know will help your listeners or to tools (like here) and platforms (like here) they might use to create learning experiences or to events they would benefit from attending.
+So, for example, if your podcast is focused – as mine is – on succeeding in the market for lifelong learning, you might link (using Amazon) to books that you know will help your listeners or to screen recording tools and course platforms they might use to create learning experiences or to events they would benefit from attending.
 They key is to highlight products that are truly relevant and offer value to your audience.
 Personally, I don’t think you have to be a user of every product you highlight – that’s just impractical – but it certainly helps to call out the ones you actually do use can personally recommend.

 To find good affiliate opportunities, make a list of key products in your niche and visit the Web sites for those products to see if there is an affiliate program.
 In many cases, this will only be mentioned in the footer area of the site.
 If you don’t see a program for a product you are interested in highlighting, don’t assume there is not an affiliate program.
 In some cases, companies don’t want to make their programs widely known – they are looking only for serious affiliates.
 Do a search on the product name with the words “affiliate program” added to see what comes up.